vburlbl/cleantalk-spam-protect/readme.txt

 1. Anti spam stopped spam bot at the CAPTCHA less registration form.
 The plugin provide explanation to visitor and websites about eache rejected comment/registration or contact message.
 1. Use anti spam analytics tool for each website in service Dashboard to have information about spam/legitimate statistics.
 1. Use anti spam log to control anti spam plugin.
-1. Setup Android/iOS app main to have notices about new legitiamte comments/registrations or contactcs.
+1. Setup Android/iOS app to have push notices when new legitiamte comments/registrations or contactcs appears on the website.

 == Changelog ==
 = 4.9 2014-11-19 =